georgiangelov2000/store/README.md

 }
 ```

-## Steps to Apply the Configuration
+## 2.Steps to Apply the Configuration
 1. **Update the Nginx configuration file**:
    - Save the above configuration in `/etc/nginx/nginx.conf`.